 Not only does the manufacture and sale of bottled water products create good jobs in the U.S., it also contributes to the national economy as a whole via the industry’s economic ripple effect that benefits agriculture, manufacturing, construction, transportation and many other businesses whose livelihood depends on the bottled water industry.

-In 2011 (the most recent available data) the bottled water industry was a dynamic part of the U.S. economy, accounting for about $109.8 billion in output, or just below 1% of GDP.
+In 2015 (the most recent available data) the bottled water industry was a dynamic part of the U.S. economy, accounting for about $152.57 billion in output.

 - Bottled water manufacturers, along with their wholesale and retail partners, directly or indirectly employed approximately 653,271 Americans in 2015